 The country is diversified with rich valleys, rolling prairies, and bluffs along rivers and creeks.
 The principal watercourse in the Smoky Hill River, which enters the county about six miles south of the northwest corner and flows in the southeasterly direction before leaving the county about five miles north of the southeast corner.

-The Plains Indians made this and other areas of western Kansas their hunting and camping grounds until the late 19th century before they were out by settlers and the construction of transcontinental railroads.
+The Plains Indians made this and other areas of western Kansas their hunting and camping grounds until the late 19th century, before they were out by settlers and the construction of transcontinental railroads.

 One of the earliest settlements in the county was made late in the 1850s by P.M.
 Thompson.
 Others who came about this time were Adam Weadle, D.H.
 Page, D. Cushman, and Joseph Lehman.
 They all settled in the same locality.
 In 1860 a settlement was made on Clear Creek north of the Smoky Hill River by S.D.
 Walker, C.L. and J.J.
 Prater, and Henry and Irwin Farris.
 Late in the same year, H. Wait and H.P.
 Spurgeon came to Ellsworth, the former settling on Thompson’s Creek and the latter with the Walker party on Clear Creek.
 All of these men were unmarried or without their wives.
 T.D.
 Bennett moved to the county in August 1861, and his wife was the first white woman in the settlements.

-In the summer Indian troubles began when a man on Cow Creek and S.D.
+In the summer, Indian troubles began when a man on Cow Creek and S.D.
 Walker of the Clear Creek settlement were killed.
 Fearing another attack, other county pioneers took refuge at the stage station on the Smoky Hill River.
-However, when they learned that Indians were coming in great numbers they left for the east.
+However, when they learned that Indians were coming in great numbers, they left for the east.

 In June 1864, Lieutenant Allen Ellsworth and 40 men were stationed at Page’s old ranch on the Fort Riley-Fort Larned Road crossing of the Smoky Hill River.
 There, they built a blockhouse, and in July, General Curtis named it Fort Ellsworth.
 In 1866, the fort was renamed Fort Harker in honor of General Charles Garrison Harker, who died in combat during the Civil War.
 In the next years, many famous generals and individuals were often located at Fort Harker, including General George Armstrong Custer, General Nelson Miles, General Winfield Scott Hancock, General Philip Sheridan, William F. Cody, and James B. Hickok were also stationed at the fort either as scouts or briefly living there.

-The first school was taught in 1867 in a dugout along Thompson Creek, but was unable to complete the first term because of an Indian scare.
+The first school was taught in 1867 in a dugout along Thompson Creek but was unable to complete the first term because of an Indian scare.
 The first railroad in the county was the Kansas Pacific, built in 1868, which followed the general course of the Smoky Hill River.

-On March 22, 1869, 14 Pawnee Indians, including scouts who had been honorably discharged after working for the army, were traveling through Ellsworth County when they ran into U.S. cavalry troops.
+On March 22, 1869, 14 Pawnee Indians, including scouts honorably discharged after working for the army, were traveling through Ellsworth County when they ran into U.S. cavalry troops.
 Though the Pawnee had discharge papers from the army, a fight ensued.
-The Indians retreated to a sandstone cave, known today as Palmer’s Cave.
+The Indians retreated to a sandstone cave known today as Palmer’s Cave.
 Their attackers set fire to grass at the cave’s entrance, and six to nine Pawnee men were killed as they ran out.
 The others died from exposure without their possessions.

-The first church was the Holy Apostles Episcopal Church founded in 1870 in Ellsworth.
+The first church was the Holy Apostles Episcopal Church, founded in 1870 in Ellsworth.

 In the 1870s, cattle drives and the establishment of the Butterfield Overland Despatch contributed significantly to the settlement and economy of the area.
 Ellsworth quickly developed into a thriving cattle market, dominating other Kansas cowtowns from 1871 to 1875.
-With the flood of cowboys, also came gamblers, outlaws, and the inevitable “unruly” women.
+With the flood of cowboys also came gamblers, outlaws, and the inevitable “unruly” women.